 You can apply to change or vary your licence online.

 Any applicant who is refused a licence can appeal to:South Western Magistrates' Court

 What to do if you have a query about your licence

-If you have a query about a licence issued by us, contact the Licensing Team.
+If you have a query about a licence issued you can contact us.

 If you have a problem with licensed premises you should discuss the issues informally with the premises licence holder in the first instance.
 In many cases they will not be aware of the problem and this will give them the opportunity to resolve the issues.

 If this does not lead to an improvement or if your complaint relates to an unlicensed premises, you should report the matter to us.